 By Sean Zucker –

 Often branded as miracle noodles, shirataki noodles have been used in traditional Japanese dishes for generations.
-Boasting a watery appearance and made of konjac yam, they can be purchased in dry or wet packaged forms and prepared dry roasted and drained to diminish its bitter taste and present a more pasta-like consistency, according to Miracle Noodle, one of the better known shirataki brands.
+Boasting a watery appearance and made of konjac yam, they can be purchased in dry or wet packaged forms and prepared dry roasted and drained to diminish their bitter taste and present a more pasta-like consistency, according to Miracle Noodle, one of the better-known shirataki brands.

 One 1999 study has recently re-emerged to connect shirataki noodles and glucomannan fiber with helping to manage type 2 diabetes.
 The University of Toronto’s work examined the impact of glucomannan on type 2 diabetes patients and found that over an eight-week period those who regularly ingested it saw a significant reduction in blood sugar levels and improved heart disease risk factors.

 The noodles may also be an ally in the ever-growing battle against gluten and gluten sensitivity.
 With similar texture and versatility, shirataki noodles have been positioned as a perfect gluten-free alternative to pasta.
-Gluten-Free Living even went as far as referring to the them as gluten sensitives new best friend.
+Gluten-Free Living even went as far as referring to them as gluten sensitives’ new best friend.

 Luckily, shirataki noodles are widely available both in supermarkets and online.
 Give them a shot because with barely any calorie intake, much like Herb Brook’s crew, you’ve got nothing to lose.